Agni: Vedas

-In the Vedic pantheon, Agni occupies, after Indra, the most important position.
+In the Hindu pantheon, Agni occupies, after Indra, the most important position.
 Agni is prominent in the hymns of the Vedas and particularly the Brahmanas.
-In the ṚgVeda there are over 200 hymns that praise Agni.
-His name or synonyms appear in nearly a third of 1,028 hymns in the ṚgVeda.
-The ṚgVeda opens with a hymn inviting Agni, who is then addressed later in the hymn as the guardian of Ṛta (Dharma).
+In the Rigveda there are over 200 hymns that praise Agni.
+His name or synonyms appear in nearly a third of 1,028 hymns in the Rigveda.
+The Rigveda opens with a hymn inviting Agni, who is then addressed later in the hymn as the guardian of Ṛta (Dharma).

-The Vedas describe the parents of Agni as two kindling fire sticks, whose loving action creates him.
+The Vedas describe the foster-parents of Agni as two kindling fire sticks of Prajapati, whose loving action creates him.
 Just born, he is poetically presented as a tender baby, who needs loving attention lest he vanishes.
-With care, he sparks and smokes, then flames and grows stronger than his parents, finally so strong that he devours what created him.
+With care, he sparks and smokes, then flames and grows stronger than his foster-parents, finally so strong that he burns to ashes what created him his residence by Prajapati.

-The hymns in these ancient texts refer to Agni with numerous epithets and synonyms, such as Jātavedas (he who knows all generations), Vaiśvānara (relating to all men), Tanūnapāt (son of himself, self-made), Narāśaṃsa (who embodies men's praise), Tripatsya (with three dwellings), and many others.
-In Vedic mythologies, Agni is also presented as one who is mysterious with a tendency to play hide and seek, not just with humans but with the gods.
-He hides in strange places such as waters where in one myth he imbues life force into living beings that dwell therein, and in another where the fishes report his presence to the gods.
+The hymns in these ancient texts refer to Agni with numerous epithets and synonyms, such as Jātaveda (he who knows all knowledge), Vaiśvānara (he who is relating to all people), Tanūnapāta (he who is self-made), Narāśaṃsa (he who embodies all people's praise), Tripatsya (he who is with three dwellings), and many others.
+In Hindu mythology, Agni is also presented as one who is mysterious with a tendency to play hide and seek, not just with humans but with the deities.
+He hides in strange places such as waters, where in one myth, he imbues life force into fishes that dwell therein, due to which the fishes report his presence to the deities, who take Agni to heaven.

-Agni is in hymn 10.124 of the ṚgVeda, a Rishi (sage-poet-composer) and along with Indra and Sūrya makes up the Vedic triad of deities.
+Agni is in hymn 10.124 of the Rigveda, a Rishi (sage-poet-composer) and along with Indra and Sūrya makes up the Hindu trinity of gods who create, preserve, destroy.

-Agni is considered equivalent to and henotheistically identified with all the gods in the Vedic thought, which formed the foundation for the various non-dualistic and monistic theologies of Hinduism.
-These theme of equivalence is repeatedly presented in the Vedas, such as with the following words in the Maṇḍala 1 of the ṚgVeda:
+Agni is considered equivalent to all the deities in the Hinduism, which formed the foundation for the various non-dualistic and monistic theologies of Hinduism.
+These theme of equivalence is repeatedly presented in the Vedas, such as with the following words in the Maṇḍala 1 of the Rigveda: